syncfusion-content/wpf-docs/wpf/DocIo/Working-with-Paragraphs.md

 The following code example illustrates how to search for a comment in the last section of a document, and change the text and format of the comment.

+{% tabs %}
 {% highlight c# %}
+WSection section = sourceDoc.LastSection;
+foreach (IWParagraph para in section.Paragraphs)
+{
+foreach (ParagraphItem item in para.Items)
+   {
+   if (item is WComment)
+   {
-WSection section = sourceDoc.LastSection;foreach (IWParagraph para in section.Paragraphs){    foreach (ParagraphItem item in para.Items)    {        if (item is WComment)        {            WComment comment = item as WComment;            comment.TextBody.LastParagraph.Text = "NewText";            comment.Format.User = "TestUser";        }    }}
+   WComment comment = item as WComment;
+   comment.TextBody.LastParagraph.Text = "NewText";
+   comment.Format.User = "TestUser";
+   }    }}
 {% endhighlight  %}
 {% highlight vbnet %}
-Dim section As WSection = sourceDoc.LastSectionFor Each para As IWParagraph In section.Paragraphs    For Each item As ParagraphItem In para.Items        If TypeOf item Is WComment Then            Dim comment As WComment = CType(IIf(TypeOf item Is WComment, item, Nothing), WComment)            comment.TextBody.LastParagraph.Text = "NewText"            comment.Format.User = "TestUser"        End If    Next itemNext para
+Dim section As WSection = sourceDoc.LastSectionFor Each para As IWParagraph In section.Paragraphs
+  For Each item As ParagraphItem In para.Items
+  If TypeOf item Is WComment Then
+  Dim comment As WComment = CType(IIf(TypeOf item Is WComment, item, Nothing), WComment)
+  comment.TextBody.LastParagraph.Text = "NewText"
+  comment.Format.User = "TestUser"
+  End If    Next itemNext para
 {% endhighlight  %}
+{% endtabs %}

-Comments Collection
+### Comments Collection

 You can access comments while browsing through the collection of paragraph items or through the collection of comments by using the WordDocument.GetComments method.

-Public Methods
+### Public Methods

-_Public Methods_

 <table>
 <tr>